oisin/trellobo/README.md

 This incarnation is generalized a little, and it can serve as a (simple) general purpose IRC bot that will communicate with Trello.
 Configuration of API key and secret, channel name and URLs are driven thru ENV.

-The Trello API is used in readonly mode in this code, so all you need to access is your developer key, providing the board is public.
+All you need to access is your developer key, providing the board is public.
 Trellobot uses the [Trello API Ruby wrapper](https://github.com/jeremytregunna/ruby-trello) for this purpose.

-Trellobot also has the capability to add cards to lists on a Trello board.
+Trellobot has the capability to add cards to lists on a Trello board.

 Trellobot understands the following commands:
   1. help - Displays help.